nus-tee3201/2019/programming/lists-workingWith/text.md

 <tip-box>

-:package: In the example below, the first item `0a` of the list `letters` is deleted after taking the first two elements as a sub list.
+{{ icon_example }} In the example below, the first item `0a` of the list `letters` is deleted after taking the first two elements as a sub list.
 Note how the item `0a` still remains in the sub list after it has been deleted from the original list.

 ```python
 letters = ['0a', '1b', '2c', '3d', '4e']